Stage 5: Connect your publishing site to a catalog

 Our Contoso site navigation now includes terms from the Product Hierarchy term set.

-As you can see, currently it's not exactly pretty to look at, but information about the product is displayed on the page, and there is a friendly URL.
+As you can see, at the moment, it's not exactly pretty to look at, but information about the product is displayed on the page, and there's also a friendly URL.

-Also, the terms from the Product Hierarchy term set are integrated into the Site Navigation term set.
+Also, the terms from the Product Hierarchy term set have been integrated into the Site Navigation term set.
 If you want to see this in more detail, go to Site settings --> Term store management.

 So, a lot of cool things have just happened on our Contoso website.
 Now it is time to start improving the appearance of our pages.

 Next blog article in this series Stage 6: Upload and apply a new master page to a publishing site